koto-lang/koto/docs/language/meta_maps.md

 foo = |n|
   data: n

-  # Overloading the addition operator
+  # Overriding the addition operator
   @+: |other|
     # A new Foo is made using the result
     # of adding the two data values together
     foo self.data + other.data

-  # Overloading the subtraction operator
+  # Overriding the subtraction operator
   @-: |other|
     foo self.data - other.data

-  # Overloading the multiply-assignment operator
+  # Overriding the multiply-assignment operator
   @*=: |other|
     self.data *= other.data
     self